 Slide to the left to slow down the pace of all activities, or to the right to speed them up.

-When this is ON, the sentence in the acivity is spoken when it appears.
+When this is ON, the sentence in the activity is spoken when it appears.
 This can help children who are just starting to use the activities, or who are struggling with sentence building.
 Once skills have developed, you may want to turn it OFF: otherwise the sound may provide too much help, so you're not testing your child's visual recognition of words and sentence building at all.

 Turn this OFF if you don't want the sentence spoken after it is matched.

 After confirming that you wish to reset the app, you have to reconfirm by typing the word “Reset” into the box that appears.
 This is to reduce the chances of a child resetting the app unintentionally.
-To further prevent accidental use of the Reset button, turn the Editing option off in the Settings, as described above.
+To further prevent accidental use of the Reset button, turn the Enable Editing option off in the Settings, as described above.